Working for rights and justice for more than 35 years…

 - Convened IRRTI – the Immigrant and Refugee Rights Training Institute.
 The Institute provides al “training for trainers” using the BRIDGE curriculum and popular education methods, as well as organizing and communications skills-building.
 Participants also have unique opportunities to learn and engage on strategic topics through evening roundtables and discussions with partners and social justice allies.

 - Played a leading role in building the international movement for migrant rights.
-NNIRR was a founding member over 16 years ago of Migrant Rights International, a global network of migrant rights organizations and has continued to work tirelessly to strengthen the voice and role of migrants in the international arena.
+NNIRR was a founding member of Migrant Rights International in 1994, a pioneering global network of migrant rights organizations, and has continue to work tirelessly to strengthen the voice and role of migrants in the international arena.
 From organizing delegations of U.S. immigrant and refugee representatives to participate in significant global events such as the UN Conference Against Racism and Xenophobia, in South Africa, to helping lead protests at the World Trade Organization ministerial meetings, to helping to organize migrant civil society intervention in the Global Forum on Migration and Development, NNIRR has served as one of the key organizers and proponents of the relevance of global justice perspectives, human rights, and the empowerment of global migrants.
+NNIRR is a founding member the Global Coalition on Migration and Women in Migration Network, and through our membership in these critical organizations, and our work with global partners, we have influenced the U.N. in the development of UN Human Rights Office of the High Commissioner’s Recommended Principles & Guidelines on Human Rights at International Borders and the UN Global Compact for Migration.